 - Grease the sides of the pan if the crust doesn’t extend the whole way to the top.
 A cheesecake shrinks as it cools; it should pull away from the edges and shrink inwards, not stick to the sides.

 - Use all room temperature ingredients!
-If the cream cheese is too firm, the batter will not be smooth and lumps are likely to cause cracks.
+If the cream cheese is too firm, the batter will not be smooth, and lumps will likely cause cracks.

 - Don’t over-mix the batter!
 The more the batter is mixed, the more air is incorporated, which is more likely to lead to cracks.